jrawbits/VisionEval-Wiki-JR/Home.md

 ### Contributions
 When considering contributing to VisionEval, start by reviewing the [Goals and Objectives](Goals-and-Objectives-of-VisionEval-Model-System) page and the [Contribution Review Criteria](https://github.com/gregorbj/VisionEval/wiki/Contribution-Review-Criteria).
 In addition, the [Working Together](Working-Together) page describes how we use version control and our test system, and the [Automated Testing](Automated-Testing) describes our test setup in more detail.
 Our [Development Roadmap](Development-Roadmap) should also be reviewed.

+Contributions are currently being reviewed by the [[Pilot Review Team|Review-Team-Charter]].

 ### Modules & Packages
 Modules perform individual tasks and are the fundamental building blocks of VisionEval code (e.g., create households).
 They perform single or multiple (sub-module) functions.
 Packages are logically related combinations of one or more modules organized into libraries, as a way to distribute the VisionEval code (e.g. HH synthesis including location, income, age, etc.).
 Each module is assigned to a package.